 Synthetic or Natural Bristles

-The second name to synthetic is polyester, which is used to make synthetic paintbrushes.
-They come in a lot of variety and are suitable for use with all mediums.
-They're best suited for acrylics because they deal well with the chemicals present in acrylic paint.
+Synthetic paintbrushes are often made from polyester, which gives them their name.
+They come in a wide variety and are suitable for use with all types of mediums.
+Synthetic brushes are especially well-suited for acrylics because they can handle the chemicals present in acrylic paint.

-Many synthetic brush manufacturers will combine synthetic bristles with animal hair to create the best paintbrushes.
+Many synthetic brush manufacturers combine synthetic bristles with animal hair to create the best possible paintbrushes.

-Commonly used natural-hair bristles are the rigid hog bristle and soft sable for oil painting because they deal well with the thick texture of the paint.
-They also maintain their shape even after several applications.
+The two most commonly used natural-hair bristles are rigid hog bristle and soft sable.
+These are often used for oil painting because they can handle the thick texture of oil paint and maintain their shape even after multiple uses.

 Paint Brush Set

 Brushes are an investment, and they are expensive.
-In the start, keep it economical and purchase an acrylic paintbrush set.
+In the start, keep it economical and purchase only a few of them.

 Paint Brush Storage

-- Do not let your brush sit in water for too long as it can damage the brush's shape.
+Do not let your brush sit in water for too long as it can damage the brush's shape.

-Always wash your brush thoroughly with water (and soap if required)
+Always wash your brush thoroughly with water and soap (if needed).